Tuesday, February 24, 2026

 For Windows:

-👉twinkle tray - Adds a brightness slider to the system tray and works seamlessly with Windows 10 & 11 (Download: Microsoft Store or GitHub)
+👉twinkle tray – Adds a handy brightness slider to the system tray, suitable for Windows 10 & 11 (download from Microsoft Store or GitHub).

 For Mac: